statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Math 🆕

 Math is all the rage.
 Teenagers have been found in back rooms and back alleys doing math and nobody can seem to stop them.
-So naturally, Antlers now does math too!
+And since the cool kids are doing it, Antlers does math now too!

 | Name | Example | Description |
 |------|---------|-------------|